vryy/4C/unittests/README.md

-# BACI's unit test suite
+# 4C's unit test suite

 For unit testing we use the [GoogleTest](https://github.com/google/googletest) library.